ln2t/nipystats/README.md

 I therefore ended up writing my own stuff and figured I could also share it!

 The basic principles are:
-- it is a BIDS app, which means in particular that:
- A. it (should) work on BIDS datasets,
+- as any BIDS app, it (should) work on BIDS datasets,
- B. the command-line arguments are somehow standardized: `nipystats rawdata derivatives participants [options]` or `nipystats rawdata derivatives group [options]`,
+- as any BIDS app, the command-line arguments are somehow standardized: `nipystats rawdata derivatives participants [options]` or `nipystats rawdata derivatives group [options]`,
 - it works only for data preprocessed with [fMRIPrep](https://github.com/nipreps/fmriprep),
 - it heavily relies on the beautiful [nilearn](https://nilearn.github.io/stable/index.html) package,
 - the derivatives ("outputs") contain `html` reports that you can easily read and share with your friends (potentially: colleagues).
+- it mostly works with configuration files (format: `json`).
+Examples below.

 ## Required dataset